Cultural Facilities Fund

 - Any combination of the above.

-- Feasibility & Technical Assistance Grants (FTA): For costs and expenses related to overall planning and feasibility for a proposed eligible project.
+- Feasibility & Technical Assistance Grants (FTA): For the overall planning and feasibility for a proposed eligible project.
+Any of the following would qualify for consideration under this description:

 The statute of the Cultural Facilities Fund has established five threshold review criteria for all its grants: